Data handling with Pandas![link image 69](/icons/link.svg)

 is passed, the DataFrame

-will be created with as many columns as there are Series
+will be created with as many columns as Series

 diccionario = {